focus-editor/focus/LOG.md

     + Backtick as a separate token
     + Parse @notes
     - Allow \ in identifiers
+    - Browse everything in the modules folder and try to find anything that sticks out

 - Implement case-insensitive search in buffer